uptane/pures/pure1.md

 # PURE Status

 The status of a PURE indicates its progress through the development process.
 The different status classifications are defined below.
-Unless otherwise specified, each status applies to both kinds of PURE.

 * A **Draft** PURE is one that has been proposed and is actively being worked on.
 * An **Accepted** PURE is deemed ready to be integrated into the Uptane Standard.
-* **Deferred** PUREs are potentially good ideas which are not being actively developed, or where progress is not being made.
+* **Deferred** PUREs are potentially good ideas that are not being actively developed at this moment, or where progress is not being made.
-* A **Rejected** PURE is one which the Uptane Steering Committee have decided is ultimately not a good idea.
+* A **Rejected** PURE is one which the Uptane Steering Committee has decided is not ultimately a good idea.
-* **Withdrawn** PUREs are submissions which the champion, or lead author, of the PURE has decided are no longer worth pursuing.
+* **Withdrawn** PUREs are submissions removed from consideration because their champions, or lead authors, have decided they are no longer worth pursuing.
 * **Final** PUREs are complete and will no longer change.
 This means the proposed changes have been merged into the Uptane Standard.
 * A **Superseded** PURE is one which has been rendered obsolete by a newer PURE.